ericatsydney/ericatsydney.github.io/_posts/2016-05-24-refactoring.markdown

 - Slip `.inc` files and use `require_once` to import separate files.

+- Use pre-processor hook to add the JS.

 - Use PHP iterator to register theme (so cool~).
 {% highlight php%}
    // Define a theme per template.